 Step 7: Getting rid of glue from the lace could take around a half-hour.
 It depends on how much glue is on the unit.

 Step 8: Proceed with your routine lace front cleaning and conditioning routine.

 V. Utilize a Lace Wig Adhesive Remover

-Lace wig adhesive cleaners are specially formulated to remove glue from lace with very little effort.
+Lace wig adhesive cleaners are specially formulated to remove glue from lace with little effort.
 Every lace wig adhesive remover includes its own set of instructions, but in most cases, you'll use it like this:

 Step 2: Afterward, rub the lace with your fingers, brush it with a toothbrush, or wipe it with a cotton ball dipped in the solution.

 Step 3: After several minutes, your lace should be glue-free.